kuzzleio/documentation-old/src/plugins-reference/plugins-context/constructors.md

 ## `Request`

 This constructor is used to transform an [API call]({{ site_base_path }}api-documentation/query-syntax/common-attributes) into a standardized Kuzzle request.
-This object is updated along the request process to reflect the current state of the request, and is ultimately used to serialize a standard [Kuzzle response]({{ site_base_path }}api-documentation/kuzzle-response) to be forwarded to the requesting client.
+This object is updated along the request process to reflect the current state of the request, and is ultimately used to serialize a standard [Kuzzle response]({{ site_base_path }}api-documentation/kuzzle-response).

 Network protocol specific headers can be added to the response.
 If the protocol can handle them, these headers will be used to configure the response sent to the client.